scfj/jpava/README.md

 ## Usage

-Add a method(s), that accepts specicification object, to your repository inherited from JpaRepository.
+Add a method(s), that accepts specification object, to your repository inherited from JpaRepository.

 ```java
 interface PostRepository extends JpaRepository<Post, Long> {